deepjoydas/deepjoydas.github.io/academics/index.md

 - **Thesis Title [31 Jul 2015 – 30 May 2016]**: Application of Stacked Autoencoders with Softmax Classifier for Assamese Handwriting Recognition, Human Emotion Recognition and Human Gait Recognition

-- **Minor Project [31 Dec 2014 – 30 May 2015]**: Project entitled "Human Activity Recognition using Smart-Phone
+- **Minor Project [31 Dec 2014 – 30 May 2015]**: Human Activity Recognition using Smart-Phone Sensors like Accelerometer, GyroScope etc.

-- **Mini Project on [31 Jul 2014 – 30 Dec 2014]**: Project entitled "Development of new Cache Replacement Algorithm"
+- **Mini Project on [31 Jul 2014 – 30 Dec 2014]**: Project entitled Development of new Cache Replacement Algorithm

 <br>